alena-zayts/LLMs_for_integers_addition/README.md

 That's why in my solution numbers are represented in the **regular order**.

 *This result is perhaps surprising since one would expect that the inverse order would be easier to learn.
-Possible explanation: In the inverse order, the answer is generated from least to most significant digit, so the model might have a tendency to select the termination token right after it generates the most significant digit seen during training.
+Possible explanation: In the inverse order, the answer is generated from least to a most significant digit, so the model might have a tendency to select the termination token right after it generates the most significant digit seen during training.
 In the regular order, however, the model has to predict the full length of the sequence before emitting the first and second tokens.*